JFWooten4/JFWooten4/STYLE.md

 ### Style Choices

-- "Insolvent CCPs" superstructure rather than scoped "insolved CSDs" (Conundrum is the centralization of clearing risk, not just custody)
+- "Insolvent CCPs" superstructure rather than scoped "insolved CSDs"[^csd-diction]

+[^csd-diction]: Conundrum is the centralization of clearing risk, not just custody